Bustami/slides_course_intro_data_science_2017/README.md

-This repo contains the first version of slides that i used to teach course "Introduction to Data Science" using RStudio in [Estación Lastarria](www.estacion lastarria.cl) in 2017.
+This repo contains the first version of slides that i used to teach course "Introduction to Data Science" using RStudio in (Estación Lastarria)[www.estacionlastarria.cl] in 2017.

 The course was splitted into 4 parts:
 1) Introduction + Data fundamentals